Healthcord Webinar Series

 The future of stem cell therapy

-This lesson focuses on the future of stem cell therapies by exploring how scientists around the world are engaging in promising clinical trials to extend the potential of stem cells.
+This lesson focuses on the future of stem cell therapies by exploring how scientists around the world are engaged in promising clinical trials to extend the potential of stem cells.

-Stem cell research is one of the fastest growing branches of medical research.
-Currently, there are over 1000 clinical trials exploring the use of both cord blood and cord tissue stem cells to treat diseases such as Osteoporosis, Alzheimer’s, Diabetes, Breast Cancer, liver failure and arthritis.
+Stem cell research is one of the fastest-growing branches of medical research.
+Over 1000 clinical trials are exploring the use of both cord blood and cord tissue stem cells to treat diseases such as osteoporosis, Alzheimer’s, diabetes, breast cancer, liver failure and arthritis.

-It is likely that scientists are only at the tip of the iceberg in terms of developing new treatments for diseases using stem cells.
+Scientists are likely only at the tip of the iceberg in terms of developing new treatments for diseases using stem cells.

 Hence the remainder of this article will focus on how clinical trials are exploring the potential of using stem cell therapy to treat heart disease and type 2 diabetes.

 The STAR-heart trial

 The STAR heart study is one of the largest clinical trials examining the use of stem cells to treat patients with heart disease.